fiberpunk1/Beam-ESP32/NodeWebAPI.md

 ---

-### 5. Send PC address to Node, create socket and connect to BeamNexcus
+### 5. Send PC address to Node, create socket and connect to Nexcus

 **Brief description**